 Kratom is not a controlled substance in Hungary, therefore legal: leaves and extracts are widely found on the internet and can be purchased at headshops in the main cities of the country as a natural product not sold for human consumption.
-The Decree 55/2014 and its later amendments regarding the new psychoactive substances don’t include kratom or its components.
+The Decree 55/2014 (Substances or groups of compounds classified as new psychoactive substances) and its later amendments regarding the new psychoactive substances don’t include kratom or its components.

 National drug strategy and laws

 Hungary’s National Anti-Drug Strategy 2013-20, entitled ‘Clear consciousness, sobriety and the fight against drug crime’, focuses on illicit drugs and was adopted in 2013.
 It is based on five core values: the right to life, human dignity and health; personal and community responsibility; community action; cooperation; and an evidence base.